dnielag13/login_microservice_rebuild/login_microservice-main/README.md

 }
 ```

-If the token is invalid or expired, a 401 error is returned.
+If the token is invalid or expired (sessions automatically expire after one hour), a 401 error is returned.

 ---